Classic T‑shirt

 Sunspel’s founder Thomas Hill was an innovator and a pioneer and we owe him a great deal.
 His singular vision and values are still central to the way we operate today.

 Thomas Arthur Hill was an industrialist and fabric pioneer born in c.1823.
-We don’t know a great deal about Hill’s early life though we know he lived and worked in Nottingham which in the mid-nineteenth century was the world capital of the lace and hosiery industry.
-As the industrial revolution took hold, production rapidly increased and factories were springing up across the city producing textiles, underwear and lace to be exported around the world.
+Though not much is known about Hill’s early life, we know he lived and worked in Nottingham which in the mid-nineteenth century was the world capital of the lace and hosiery industry.
+As the industrial revolution took hold, production rapidly increased and factories emerged across the city producing textiles, underwear and lace to be exported around the world.

-The city was booming and Hill was right in the middle of it.
-He became the managing partner of one of Nottingham’s most renowned hosiery manufacturers, I. & R. Morley.
-The company was run by Samuel Morley at the time, a renowned abolitionist, philanthropist and MP.
-Morley put Hill in charge of the firm’s Nottingham branch.
+As the city boomed, Hill became the managing partner of one of Nottingham’s most renowned hosiery manufacturers, I. & R. Morley.
+At the time, the company was run by Samuel Morley, a renowned abolitionist, philanthropist and MP, and Morley put Hill in charge of the firm’s Nottingham branch.

 It was during this time that steam powered machinery began to arrive in the city, revolutionising the way factories worked.
 Hill was one of the early pioneers, introducing some of the city’s first steam powered machines.
 Inspired by Samuel Morley’s values, Hill also introduced regular working hours and standard wages across his Nottingham factories.